-According to data from STR, full year 2021 occupancy levels for major cities in Australia ranged from 33.9% in Melbourne to 63.9% in Hobart.
-Strongest occupancy growth was experienced in Hobart (39.6% increase) and Darwin (35.8% increase), whilst declines were experienced in Sydney (-15.2%) and Melbourne (-17.8%) due to State border closures.
+According to data from Smith Travel Research (STR), full year 2022 occupancy levels for major cities in Australia ranged from 60.9% in Melbourne to 77.2 % in Hobart.
+The strongest occupancy growth was experienced in Melbourne (80.4% increase) and Sydney (71.2% increase).

-The Average Daily Rate (ADR) trend across major cities in Australia for 2021 all highlighted positive improvements, with Sydney ADR improving by 10.4%, Melbourne up 4.8%, and Brisbane 21.9% increase.
-This was due to a strong domestic leisure market wanting to vacate but typically over constrained periods such as weekends and public holidays.
+The Average Daily Rate (ADR) trend across major cities in Australia for 2022 all highlighted positive growth, with Sydney ADR improving by 33.3%, Melbourne 38.7%, and Brisbane experiencing a 31.1% increase.
+This was underpinned by a continued strong domestic leisure market and growing domestic corporate and events demand, and some return of international visitation.